quicwg/qlog/draft-marx-qlog-main-schema.md

 * any : represents any object type.
 Mainly used here as a placeholder for more concrete types defined in related documents (e.g., specific event types)

-All timestamps in qlog are logged as UNIX epoch timestamps as uint64 in the millisecond resolution.
+All timestamps in qlog are logged as Unix epoch timestamps as doubles in the millisecond resolution.
 All other time-related values (e.g., offsets) are also always expressed in milliseconds.